 Message From Chief Mecklenburg

-"Every day I am proud to continue to represent the 115 men and women of the Cleveland Heights Police Department.
-It is our mission to protect and serve with professionalism, honor, and integrity all of the residents and businesses across the City of Cleveland Heights.
+"Every day I am proud to continue to represent the 110 men and women of the Cleveland Heights Police Department.
+It is our mission to protect and serve with professionalism, honor, and integrity all of the residents, visitors and businesses across the City of Cleveland Heights.

 In partnership with the community, we work every day to protect the lives, property and rights of all persons while maintaining order, reducing fear, informing the public and enforcing the laws fairly and impartially.
 We take these responsibilities very seriously and work night and day to make Cleveland Heights a safe and vibrant place to live, work, play and raise a family.

 To help keep you updated on a daily basis don’t forget to follow us on Facebook and Twitter.
 Here you can view information on current crimes and arrests.
+I also do my best to keep our residents informed through NextDoor.
 Don’t forget that we can always be reached at 216-321-1234, or through 911 for emergencies.
 Also for your convenience and security the Police Department offers a community tip line at 216-291-5010.
 This line is for non-emergency calls and is a way for the community to share information or ask questions of the police.

 An informed and engaged public is the greatest asset available to our police department.
 I look forward to continuing to serve you and being a vital part of our community."